 Frequently Asked Questions (FAQ)

 Battery energy storage technology supports the variable generation of renewable energy technologies by playing an important balancing and grid stability role.
-It helps support the Grid by storing energy at times when generation exceeds demand and releasing electricity back to the national grid network when demand exceeds generation.
+It helps support the grid by storing energy at times when generation exceeds demand and releasing electricity back to the national grid network when demand exceeds generation.
 It is considered the fastest technology for responding to a sudden spike in demand or an abrupt loss of supply.
-It can also provide grid stability (frequency of the grid) services on a second-by-second basis as well as providing additional network capacity, particularly at times of network stress.

 Intelligent battery software uses algorithms to coordinate energy production.
 Computerized control systems are used to decide when to store the energy to provide reserves or release it to the grid.
 Energy is released from the battery energy storage system during times of peak demand, keeping costs down and electricity flowing.

 Unlike electric vehicles and some older BESS projects, all RES-managed projects are monitored 24/7/365 from our control center.
 The control center can access, and remotely control, each individual racks which are being constantly monitored.
 Automatic electrical disconnection is enacted by the Battery Management System should operational temperature, current or voltage limits be breached.
 Multiple levels of alarms would be sent prior to potential breach of the protection limits.
-The local fire department will be trained by BESS experts on how to respond to a fire.
+The local fire department will be trained by BESS experts on how to respond in the extremely unlikely event of a fire.

 The proposed battery technology for the development is anticipated to be lithium iron phosphate (LFP).
 LFP has better stability against thermal runaway at higher temperatures compared to some other battery chemistries.
 Batteries will be specified to be tested and certified to UL 9540A, demonstrating resistance to thermal runaway.
 Successful testing in accordance with the current edition of U950A has shown that, at a unit level following deliberate initiation of thermal runaway: